texas-robocamp/texas-robocamp.github.io/virtual/robot-programming/line_follower_binary.md

 Now we're going to make it so you only see where the line is under the line follower, allowing you to see the line the way that your robot does.

 - Make a global array of type `int` with 8 elements.
-Name it `adc`.
+Name it `adc`. **TODO should we rename this?**
-- Modify the loop so that it reads the ADC using `one.readAdc`.
+- Modify the loop so that it reads the ADC using `one.readLineSensor`.
   - Use a `for` loop so that it fills the `adc` variable.
 - Modify the `for` loop in `printAsterisks`.
   - Every time `adc[i] > thresh`, it should put 2 asterisks.